BSc (Hons)

 Year 3 is more complex and prepares you for practice.
 The final 100-day practice experience is supported by teaching in the University.
 You continue to work under the supervision of a qualified social work practice assessor but are expected to demonstrate increasing skill in your practice, greater ability to integrate theory and practice, assumption of more responsibility and more initiative in the role of student social worker.

 Few careers offer as much opportunity to support people as social work.
-Graduates go on to careers in social work or related professional roles in the social care, voluntary and independent sector, health and education sectors.
+Graduates go on to careers in social work or related professional roles in the social care, voluntary and independent sectors and in the health and education sectors.

 What you need to know